 Come Home to the Bentwood Inn!

+We can’t wait to hear about your trip to the museum!
 When planning your trip to the National Museum of Wildlife Art, be sure to book your stay at our beautiful Jackson Hole bed and breakfast!
-Surrounded by Grand Teton National Park and the National Elk Refuge, you can experience our area’s spectacular native wildlife at the museum and up close – and we’ll even plan an unforgettable viewing experience for you!
-Plus, all of our guests enjoy a scrumptious, gourmet breakfast each morning, so you’ll feel refreshed and ready for whatever the day may bring.
-We can’t wait to hear about your trip to the museum!
+Surrounded by Grand Teton National Park and the National Elk Refuge, you can experience our area’s spectacular native wildlife at the museum and up-close at our inn.
+Plus, all our guests enjoy a scrumptious, gourmet breakfast each morning, so you’ll feel refreshed and ready for whatever the day may bring.
+Check our availability and book your stay with us today.